constantin2810/Milestone-Project/README.md

         1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
         2. As a Frequent User, I want to check to see if there are any new blog posts.
         3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

+## Wireframes

+-  Mobile, Tablet, and Desktop wireframes are all available [here.](docs/Milestone 1.pdf)

 -   ### Design
     -   #### Colour Scheme